Timdenders/Colonization-Conquerors/Living_Document/README.md

 - Projects: The Projects page outlines our scheduled tasks, assignments, and responsibilities for each team member, offering insight into our project's ongoing development.
 ___
 ## Overview:
-An ongoing project aimed at developing a game that replicates the gameplay of the classic 1982 game, Utopia.
+A completed project focused on the development of a game that replicates the gameplay of the classic 1982 game, Utopia.

 ### Team Members:
 - Timothy Enders (Game Programmer, Game Designer)